terraform-google-modules/terraform-google-slo/modules/slo/README.md

   Function.
 * A **Cloud Scheduler** job that will trigger the Cloud Function at a pre-defined interval through the Cloud Pub/Sub topic.
-* A **JSON configuration file** (needed by the `slo-generator`), indicating which backend to query metrics from, the method to compute the SLO, and other information.
+* A **JSON configuration file**, 1:1 mapping with the `slo-generator` configuration, indicating which backend to query metrics from, the method to compute the SLO, and other information.
 More documentation on backend types and compute methods is available in the `slo-generator` documentation.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs